mliszcz/msc-thesis/presentations/defense/defense.md

 * Backend-agnostic:
     * all calls are passed to the underlying connector,
-    * ongoing work: communicate directly with TANGO,

-* Written in ES2015 - maintainable, clean, modular code,
+* Written with ES2015 - maintainable, clean design, modular code,

-* Each function returns a Promise - no callback madness.

 ---

-# TangoJS architecture - *mtango-connector*
+# TangoJS architecture - *connector* (backend client)

-* Client for the mTango RESTful server,
+* A plugin for accessing TANGO infrastructure,

+* integrates browser with TANGO,

+* default connector uses mTango on server side,

-* Uses Fetch API,
+* *mtango-connector* client is implemented with Fetch API,

-* Requires to configure mTango for CORS.
+* requires mTango to be configured with CORS support,

+* possible other implementations (e.g. with WebSocket),

+* responsible for user authentication and authorization.

 ---

 # TangoJS architecture - *web-components*

-* Inspired by Taurus library,
+* A collection of widgets inspired by Taurus library,

 * Built with *Web Components*:
     * *Custom Elements*, *HTML Imports*, *Shadow DOM*,